triton-inference-server/pytriton/docs/deploying_models.md

 ### Configuring shared memory

-The connection between Python callbacks and Triton Inference Server is using the shared memory passing data between the processes.
-The Docker container the default amount of shared memory is 64MB which can be not enough to pass input and output data of model.
-In order to increase available shared memory size, pass an additional flag to `docker run` command.
+The connection between Python callbacks and the Triton Inference Server uses shared memory to pass data between the processes.
+In the Docker container, the default amount of shared memory is 64MB, which may not be enough to pass input and output data of the model.
+To increase the available shared memory size, pass an additional flag to the `docker run` command.
-Example of increasing shared memory size to 8GB:
+An example of increasing the shared memory size to 8GB:

 <!--pytest.mark.skip-->

 ```shell
 docker run --shm-size 8GB {image}
 ```

-In order to increase the shared memory size for Kubernetes the following configuration can be used:
+To increase the shared memory size for Kubernetes, the following configuration can be used:

 ```yaml
 spec: